This Week in Petroleum History, October 30 to November 5

 Samuel Jones patented a sucker rod design for his Acme Sucker Rod Company, which he had founded in 1892 in Toledo, Ohio.
 With his “Coupling for Pipes or Rods,” Jones applied his oilfield experience in mechanics to solve the frequent and time-consuming problem of broken sucker rods.
 His sucker rod would soon make him a millionaire.

 Jones had worked in Pennsylvania’s oil region as a potboiler, pumper, tool dresser, blacksmith, and pipe layer.
 He became known as “Golden Rule” Jones by creating a better workplace for employees at his factory, where he shortened the work day and started a revenue-sharing program for his workers.
 In 1887, Jones ran on the progressive Republican ticket and was elected mayor of Toledo.
 He was reelected again in 1899, 1901 and 1903 – and served until dying on the job in 1904.

 October 31, 1871 – Modern Refinery Method patented

-Petroleum refining will become more efficient thanks to an invention by Henry Rogers of Brooklyn, New York.
-In 1871 he patented his “apparatus for separating volatile hydrocarbons by repeated vaporization and condensation.”
+Petroleum refining would become far more efficient thanks to an invention by Henry Rogers of Brooklyn, New York.
+In 1871 he patented an “apparatus for separating volatile hydrocarbons by repeated vaporization and condensation.”

 November 3, 1878 – Haymaker Gas Well lights Pittsburgh